Complaints about adult social care arranged by councils

 Will you check what is happening to my complaint while the council is dealing with it?

-No. When you have completed the complaints procedure, come back to us if you remain unhappy.
-The council should tell you when you have reached the end of the procedure.
+No. When the council has finished dealing with your complaint, come back to us if you remain unhappy.
+The council should tell you when it has finished dealing with your complaint.

 I think I will suffer lasting harm if the council takes months to deal fully with the complaint.
 Why can’t the Ombudsman investigate the complaint now?

-We can investigate some urgent complaints without giving the council the opportunity to put the complaint through its statutory complaints procedures first.
-But we only do this in exceptional cases.
-If you think we should treat your complaint as an exception, and you have not asked us already, please discuss this with us when we contact you.
+In rare cases we may investigate urgent complaints without giving the council an opportunity to put the complaint through its complaints procedures first.
+We only do this in exceptional cases.
+This is because the council is best placed to resolve any problems quickly.
+Our investigations take time and so coming directly to us rather than the council may delay action to fix the problem.
+However, if you think we should treat your complaint as an exception, and you have not asked us already, please let us know.

-My complaint is about the council’s plan for me to move to another residential home.
-The council has told me this will happen soon, so if I must wait some months before the Ombudsman investigates it’s likely I will have moved by then.
+My complaint is about the council’s plan to stop my place in the care home or stop my care and I will have to move somewhere else or be without care.
+The council has told me this will happen soon, so if I have to wait some months before the Ombudsman investigates it’s likely I’ll have moved by then or be without care for a prolonged period.
+Can you deal with my complaint now?

 What happens if I am still unhappy after the council has completed its response to my complaint?